ALTo: Adaptive-Length Tokenizer for Autoregressive Mask Generation: Experiments

 \subsection{Comparative results}

-We evaluate ALToLLM-8B on the following tasks, considering two variants: (1) a fixed-length version (ALToLLM-8B (FL)) using 32 mask tokens, and (2) an adaptive-length version (ALToLLM-8B (AL)) that dynamically generates 1–32 mask tokens.
+We evaluate ALToLLM-8B on the following tasks, considering two variants in SFT: (1) a fixed-length version (ALToLLM-8B (FL)) using 32 mask tokens, and (2) an adaptive-length version (ALToLLM-8B (AL)) that dynamically generates 1–32 mask tokens.

 \textbf{Generalized referring expression segmentation with multiple targets}.
 We evaluate ALToLLM-8B on the generalized referring expression segmentation task (gRefCOCO~\cite{liu2023gres}) and achieve state-of-the-art performance, as shown in Table~\ref{tab:grefcoco}.
 This task requires language-guided segmentation with multi-target referring expressions, demonstrating our model's ability to learn complex mask representations.
 Compared to the fixed-length variant (ALToLLM-8B (FL)), the adaptive-length variant (ALToLLM-8B (AL)) achieves higher performance and significantly reduces average token length, indicating improved segmentation accuracy and token efficiency.
 The superior performance of the adaptive-length approach may be attributed to its ability to use only the necessary tokens for simple masks, avoiding the noise introduced by redundant tokens.
 We also compare the average generation time per sample of the two variants.
 As shown in Table~\ref{tab:greftime}, the adaptive length variant achieves a consistently shorter generation time in all splits.